waterfall-project/wfp-guardian/CONTRIBUTING.md

   <img src="docs/assets/waterfall_logo.svg" alt="Waterfall Logo" width="200"/>
 </div>

-# Contributing to wfp-flask-template
+# Contributing to wfp-guardian

-Thank you for your interest in contributing to **wfp-flask-template**!
+Thank you for your interest in contributing to **wfp-guardian**!

 > **Note**: This template is part of the larger [Waterfall Development](https://github.com/bengeek06/waterfall-development) project.
 For overall project conventions, please refer to the main project's [CONTRIBUTING.md](https://github.com/bengeek06/waterfall-development/blob/develop/CONTRIBUTING.md).